 Nancy Guerino retired from 3M in 2008 after 33 years in IT Applications.
 She volunteered with 3M Tutors for 12 years, tutoring elementary students.
 Since 1997, she has volunteered with North St. Paul Green, a group dedicated to beautifying North St. Paul.
 She has served as President of The Friends of the Ramsey County Libraries, having served on their board since 2004.
 Guerino has helped increase community support for the 7-branch library system through five capital campaigns and numerous other fundraisers.

 Leslie Kraus holds a Juris Doctor from Suffolk University Law School and a bachelor's degree in Industrial Relations from Northeastern University.
 He is the founder and President of Leslie J. Kraus & Associates, Inc., a management consulting firm that represents management in all aspects of employee relations.
-He is well acquainted with the state of libraries (and related institutions) in Minnesota, as he is currently the President of the Friends of the Edina Library.
-His other passion is the welfare of children in need of protection and volunteers his time as a Court appointed Guardian ad Litem.
+He is a past president and currently sits on the board of the Friends of the Edina Library.
+He also presently serves as Treasurer of MALF.